flecoqui/ASTool/README.md

 ## Deploying ASTOOL in Azure Containers

+### Pre-requisite
+First you need an Azure subscription.
+You can subscribe here:  https://azure.microsoft.com/en-us/free/ . </p>
+Moreover, we will use Azure CLI v2.0 to deploy the resources in Azure.
+You can install Azure CLI on your machine running Linux, MacOS or Windows from here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

+You could install Docker on your machine, but this installation is not mandatory, if you only deploy containers in Azure:
+You can download Docker for Windows from there https://docs.docker.com/docker-for-windows/install/ You can also download Docker from there: https://hub.docker.com/editions/community/docker-ce-desktop-windows?tab=description
+Once Docker is installed you can deploy your application in a local container.

+If you want to use Azure Kubernetes Service (AKS), you need to install kubectl.

+From a Powershell window, launch the following command to install kubectl on your Windows 10 machine:

+            Install-Script -Name install-kubectl -Scope CurrentUser -Force

+Launch the following command to check if kubectl is correctly installed:

+            kubectl version

 ### BUILDING A CONTAINER IMAGE IN AZURE
 Before deploying your application in a container running in Azure, you need to create a container image and deploy it in the cloud with Azure Container Registry: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task